lobaton/Deep-Learning-with-Python/README.md

 This course will assume an understanding of statistics and calculus at the undergraduate level and programming experience with Python to get full benefits from the class.

+Make sure to complete the follow pre-class checklist:
+- Create a Google Account if you don't have one.
+- If you are not familar with Google Colab, complete these tasks:
+  - Go over the [basic tutorial](https://colab.research.google.com/).
+You can press Cancel when prompted to open a file.
+  - Follow the links in the tutorial for: Overview of Collaboratory, Guide to Markdown, Importing libraries and installing dependencies.
+  - You are welcome to follow the rest of the links but they are not required.

 ## Resources

 - [Exercises](Exercises)